KipJM/Raytrack/README.md

 Raytracing itself heavily depends on your system's multicore CPU performance, it will take longer to render if your computer's CPU is weak.

 **However**, to draw the graphical user interface, and to draw the render on screen, **OpenGL** is used and used only for that purpose.
 OpenGL 4.1 or higher is required, which should be supported by any machine made after 2010.
+Note that iGPUs (PCs and laptops with no dedicated GPU) ARE supported.

+**If for whatever reason your system does not support OpenGL 4.1 (e.g. you're using a virtual machine with no GPU), you'll need to use an OpenGL software renderer such as Mesa3D, however this is not explicitily supported by the scope of this project.**

 (For advanced users) If your system is more locked down, Raytrack has a feature which you can import an image file as a texture.
 This feature is not mandatory, but you have to allow filesystem access if you wish to use it.